St. Tammany Parish Public Schools: Preparing Students for Success

 In 2018–2019, more than 2,370 students graduated and they received a combined $100 million in scholarships and TOPS funding.
 During the same school year, STPPS students earned 15,519 dual enrollment credit hours and 5,261 industry-based certifications earned in career tech programs.

 Schools

 STPPS is a public school system in the state of Louisiana with 55 schools serving St. Tammany Parish.

 History

 Fourteen superintendents have led the St. Tammany Parish Public School System since its inception in 1900.
-Four current STPPS schools are named after former superintendents - Lancaster Elementary, Lyon Elementary, Pitcher Junior High, and Monteleone Junior High.
+Five current STPPS schools are named after former superintendents - Lancaster Elementary, Lyon Elementary, Pitcher Junior High, Monteleone Junior High, and Sloan Middle School.
 The current superintendent, Frank Jabbia, took the position in October 2020.